Timcees/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that counts the number of directories
+a script that displays the 10 newest files in the current directory